shshin1210/DLP4500LightCrafter/README.md

 # Install and Usage

-Followw the Install and Usage part introduced in [SivyerLab](https://github.com/SivyerLab/pyCrafter4500).
+Follow the Install and Usage part introduced in [SivyerLab](https://github.com/SivyerLab/pyCrafter4500).

 # Pattern sequence mode